fmay/cc-js-intro-6-funcs-objs-maps/.guides/sections.md

 ##Object Creation - Method 2
 The function `coordinates2` creates an object in the way we described in the previous chapter

-##Passing an object as a parameter to a function
+##Passing an object as an argument to a function
 Take a look at the function `coordDisplay(obj)`.
 You can see that it expects to be passed an object rather than 3 individual variables.
 You should be able to figure it out.

 Note that the name we give the object can be anything we choose (`obj` in our case) but it will have the same key names within it as per our object definition in the functin that calls `coordDisplay()`.